denten-books/plain-text/3-format.md

 "mere" form of the ideal.

 By contrast to the "formal universal," Hegel's "concrete universal" exists in the real, physical world.
+It is more than a category.
 One way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---or idea and appearance, both reasonably transcribed to "form" in English.
 In an essay on Hegel's concept, John Crowe Ransom likens it to a "little universe or an organized working combination of parts."
+He
-He writes: "Thus the formula of a chemical reaction; the recipe for a dish; the blue-print of a machine."
-Crucially, the Universal becomes concrete when the machine "has been materialized, and working properly" [@ransom_concrete_1954, 387].
+writes: "Thus the formula of a chemical reaction; the recipe for a dish; the blue-print of a machine."
+Crucially, the Hegelian universal becomes concrete when the machine "has been materialized, and working properly" [@ransom_concrete_1954, 387].
 As was the case with Wittgenstein's logical mechanisms, Ransom imagines a perfected kind of a machine that represents the ideal of the aesthetic object.

+### 3.2 Strategies of Reading

-These notes on Plato and Hegel are not meant to present a definitive history of formalism in Western aesthetics.
+The above notes on Plato and Hegel are not meant to present a definitive history of formalism in Western aesthetics.
 Rather, they point to series of related folds and creases in that tradition, appearing around the concept of form with some regularity.
+W.K.
+Wimsatt once observed that literary theorists often persist in making statements that understand a work of literary art to be, in a peculiar way, "a very individual thing or a very universal thing or both" [@wimsatt_structure_1947, 262].
+A work of art, a poem, understood as something which "cannot be expressed in other terms" leads to the kind of criticism that emphasizes the reflection upon the outward, affective, palpable elements of the text.
+The function of such criticism, according to Wimsatt, is to create "approximate descriptions of poems" and "multiple restatements of their meaning," which aid the reader in coming to their own "intuitive and full realizations" of literature [@wimsatt_structure_1947, 280].
+Understood as an end product of a living ideal or formula, the analysis of literature seeks to recover latent universal mechanisms, laws, and deep structures that give rise to surface phenomena.

-This dual motion of form at once towards the outward shape and inward formula is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of 20th century.
+The dual motion of literary criticism at once towards the outward shape and inward formula---poetics and hermeneutics---is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of 20th century.
 The seminal series of "OPOYAZ" publications, appearing between 1916 and 1920, gave a unified program to a group of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
 Collectively, the volumes strike out in two distinct, but complementary directions.

 A set of essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound" [*zvuk*] to "symbol" [*obraz*].
 Brik writes: "I believe that elements of